showansimkhada/fin-act/guides/Linux.md

         <td>NvVars</td>
     </tr>
 </table>
 All boot files should be in this directory.
-If BOOT directroy doesn't exists and other exists rename to BOOT.
+If the BOOT directroy doesn't exist and other exists, rename to BOOT.
 <table>
     <tr>
         <th>/boot/efi/EFI</th>